Kuber144/CPInsights/README.md

 # CoLabCode
-An AI-powered collaborative code editor that enables multiple developers to write, execute, and debug code in real time.
-Integrated with an intelligent coding assistant for suggestions, explanations, and code refactoring — built with TypeScript, WebSockets, and LLM-based AI.
+---
+## Overview
+CoLabCode is an AI-driven collaborative IDE that allows multiple developers to work on the same codebase simultaneously.
+It combines real-time editing, chat-based AI assistance, and executable environments into one seamless experience.
+The main aim is to provide a colab like environment where users can code together, train a model using the help of AI and execute the code in real-time or host the trained model.